akaseahawk/ArtOfDataScience2016/Draft/Assignment11_list.md

 * Look at what other groups are doing, try the same/similar things
 * (A) How the number (or hexbin) of unmasked or density changed along x-y, y-z, x-z?
 * (A) Apply box plot to density?
+* Use statistics to test differences between z layers?

 #### Akash
 * What is the loss function being applied?